EF Education First: 2006–2015

-EF and Hult International Business School started the Hult Prize in 2010, which challenges young people to solve the planet's pressing issues through social entrepreneurship.
+EF and Hult International Business School started the Hult Prize in 2010, a challenge for young people to solve issues through social entrepreneurship.
 The Hult family donates US$1 million in annual seed capital to the winning team.

 In 2011, EF introduced the EF English Proficiency Index, an annual ranking of countries by their English skills.
-In 2014, EF launched the EF Standard English Test – a free, certifying English test designed for non-native English speakers.
+In 2014, EF launched the EF Standard English Test – a free English test designed for non–native English speakers.
 In the same year, EF partnered with Community Boating, Inc., the oldest public sailing centre in the United States, to help people with physical and cognitive disabilities learn how to sail.

 EF celebrated its 50th anniversary in 2015 with a series of events in Boston including "A Day with World Leaders" with speakers including Bill Clinton, Gordon Brown, Steve Wozniak, and Priyanka Chopra.
-The same year, EF reconstructed the Jalapa Devi HSS School in Sindhupalchowk following an earthquake in Nepal.